skill-setup/competition-scripts/README.md

 Check the first item - ....
 Content

 Add these two secrets to the repo: USER and PASS
+You can find these in the repo settings in Actions / Secrets

 These should be your username and passwort, e.g. comp01 and test123